 Metropolitan College’s Undergraduate Student Services office, located at 755 Commonwealth Avenue, assists undergraduate students with admission, registration, transfer credit, graduation, and other academic policies and procedures at Boston University and Metropolitan College.
 Our academic counselors and operations staff are dedicated to serving both nondegree and degree-seeking undergraduate students.

 Counselors are available by appointment, phone, or email.
-To attend an Information Session, ask a question, or set up an appointment with an academic counselor, contact us at 617-353-2980 or firstname.lastname@example.org.
+To attend an Admissions Information Session, ask a question, or set up an appointment with an academic counselor, contact us at 617-353-2980 or firstname.lastname@example.org.

 Learn more about Metropolitan College Undergraduate Programs.